Travel Insurance For European Vacations

 When calculating insurance premiums, providers will consider a wide-range of factors, including your age, trip length, coverage limits, and trip costs.

-The following chart displays the average premium and trip cost for popular European destinations:
+The following chart was updated in November, 2024 and displays the average premium and trip cost for popular European countries:

 Is European Travel Insurance Worth It?